Doctor of Philosophy in Health Sciences

 Daniel J. Van Dussen, Ph.D., Professor

-Social and psychological determinants of health among older adults; the family; social support; statistics and methods
+Social and psychological determinants of health among older adults; the family; social support; statistics and methods; health and rehabilitation.

 Affiliated Faculty